felipesoaresfl/wordle-clone-js/README.md

 # wordle-clone-js

-Clone do jogo Wordle desenvolvido com Javascript no Busertech.
+Clone do jogo Wordle desenvolvido no Busertech com Javascript .